The Journey: From Spec-Kit to SpecFact

 # 3. Review generated bundle using CLI commands

-specfact plan review --bundle <bundle-name>
+specfact project devops-flow --stage develop --bundle <bundle-name>

 What was created: